Restore Function and Comfort to Your Smile

 • Composite resin:

 This tooth-coloured material is often used for fillings.
-It blends well with natural teeth and is a popular option for front and back teeth.
+It blends with natural teeth and is suitable for front and back teeth.

 • Porcelain:

 Porcelain is used in crowns, veneers, and bridges.
-It is valued for its natural appearance and is often chosen for visible teeth.
+It has a natural appearance and is often chosen for visible teeth.

 • Zirconia:

-Similar to porcelain, these materials are highly durable and mostly used for posterior teeth.
-They are metal-free and can be suitable for people with certain sensitivities.
+Similar to porcelain, zirconia is a durable material that is mostly used for posterior teeth.
+It is metal-free and can be suitable for people with certain sensitivities.

 • Metal alloys: